aphawkins/elite-the-sharp-kind/docs/issues.md

 - Separate game speed from framerate
 - Wireframe planet at the moment we just draw a circle.
 Need to add in the two arcs and crater that the original Elite had
 - Bits of hidden surfaces on ships sometimes show through.
 - Buying more than 255g of Gold/Platinum doesn't work.
 It didn't in the original Elite either.
 Broken as designed.
+- Add more Sun styles